Mamacita (Super Junior song): Music video

 The music video was released on August 28.
 It was directed by Hong Won-ki and Leeteuk introduced it as "SM's first music video with a story."

 The comedic music video is categorized as a western genre showing old west in the background.
 It features the band as they transformed into a sheriff, robber, matador, blacksmith, gambler, bartender, and fruit seller.

 On September 12, Billboard ranked the music video in the first place of their "10 Most Viewed K-Pop Videos Around the World: August 2014" list.

 On June 10, 2021, the music video became the fifth Super Junior music video to achieve 100 million views, joining their previous hits — "Mr. Simple", "Bonamana", "Sorry, Sorry", and "No Other".

 Live performances

 Super Junior performed "Mamacita" live for the first time during their appearance at Music Bank on August 28.
 They performed the song on Show!
 Music Core on August 30 and at Inkigayo on the following day.
 The group returned to Show!
 Music Core on September 13.

 The song appears on the setlist of the group's headlining concerts, Super Shows 6, 7, and 8, and 9.
 In particular, during their Super Show 9 concert, they performed the song in opera arrangement.
 In 2016, Yesung included the song as part of his first solo Japanese tour Super Junior medley set list.
+In 2025, the song was featured in the setlist of the group's 20th anniversary concert, Super Show 10.